github/docs/content/code-security/code-scanning/automatically-scanning-your-code-for-vulnerabilities-and-errors/managing-code-scanning-alerts-for-your-repository.md

 **Tips:**
 - The multiple word search is equivalent to an OR search.
-- The AND search will return results where the search terms are found _anywhere_, in any order in the alert name, description, or details.
+- The AND search will return results where the search terms are found _anywhere_, in any order in the alert name or details.

 {% endtip %}